nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+Home: Removed WW farm as now not needed.

 F8: Removed usesWind and usesGrav settings, now using F9 secondary and its settings
 F8: Added new option to disable the GF/SS resetting